Exopy/exopy_pulses/docs/source/dev_guide/pulses.rst

 Registering a sequence is quite similar to registering a shape.

 Let's say we need to declare a sequence named *MySequence*.
-The name of our extension package (see the glossary section in Ecpy documentation) is 'my_ecpy_plugin'.
+The name of our extension package (see the glossary section in Exopy documentation) is 'my_exopy_plugin'.
 Let's look at the example below:

 .. code-block:: enaml